 Appeals court rules House should get Trump financial records

-A federal appeals court has ruled that President Donald Trump's financial records must be turned over to the House of Representatives.
+A federal appeals court ruled Friday that President Donald Trump's financial records must be turned over to the House of Representatives.

 The House Committee on Oversight and Reform subpoenaed records from Mazars in April.
 They include documents from 2011 to 2018 that the House wants for investigation into the president's reporting of his finances and potential conflicts of interest.